-- The proposed development will seek UDC final approval on 1/13/21.
+- The proposed development recieved UDC final approval on 1/13/21.

 - The proposed development received Plan Commission approval on 1/11/21.